ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

-This document specifies methods for encrypting and obfuscating IP addresses, providing both deterministic format‑preserving and non‑deterministic constructions.
+This document specifies methods for encrypting and obfuscating IP addresses, providing both deterministic format-preserving and non-deterministic constructions.
 These methods address privacy concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring and data collection.

-The methods apply uniformly to both IPv4 and IPv6 addresses by converting them into a 16‑byte representation.
-Two generic constructions are defined—one using a 128‑bit block cipher and the other using a 128‑bit tweakable block cipher—along with three concrete instantiations:
+The methods apply uniformly to both IPv4 and IPv6 addresses by converting them into a 16-byte representation.
+Two generic constructions are defined—one using a 128-bit block cipher and the other using a 128-bit tweakable block cipher—along with three concrete instantiations:

-- **`ipcrypt-deterministic`:** Deterministic encryption using AES128 (applied as a single‑block operation).
+- **`ipcrypt-deterministic`:** Deterministic encryption using AES-128 as a single-block operation.
-- **`ipcrypt-nd`:** Non‑deterministic encryption using the KIASU‑BC tweakable block cipher with an 8‑byte tweak.
+- **`ipcrypt-nd`:** Non-deterministic encryption using the KIASU-BC tweakable block cipher with an 8-byte tweak.
-- **`ipcrypt-ndx`:** Non‑deterministic encryption using the AES‑XTS tweakable block cipher with a 16‑byte tweak.
+- **`ipcrypt-ndx`:** Non-deterministic encryption using the AES-XTS tweakable block cipher with a 16-byte tweak.

-Deterministic mode produces a 16‑byte ciphertext (enabling format preservation), while non‑deterministic modes prepend a randomly sampled tweak (which MUST be uniformly random when generated, as specified in {{!RFC4086}}) to produce larger ciphertexts that resist correlation attacks.
+Deterministic mode produces a 16-byte ciphertext enabling format preservation.
+Non-deterministic modes prepend a randomly sampled tweak to produce larger ciphertexts that resist correlation attacks.
+When generated, tweaks MUST be uniformly random as specified in {{!RFC4086}}.

 --- middle